-Alternatively, an applicant may satisfy the English language requirements for an MSc, Postgraduate Diploma or Postgraduate Certificate if they have:
+Alternatively, an applicant may satisfy the English language requirements for an MSc, PGDip if they have:

 - Substantial education (minimum of eighteen months) conducted and assessed in English or - Substantial work experience (minimum of eighteen months) conducted in English.

 Where an applicant does not meet the prescribed English language proficiency requirements but believes that they can demonstrate the requisite proficiency for admission the University may, at its discretion, consider the application.